 First up, we’ve got Alchemy by Rory Sutherland.
 Now, remember, this isn’t a formal book review as such, though we do sometimes do those.
-Because, while this is a very interesting book, it’s not without its issues.
+Because, while this is an interesting book, it’s not without its issues.

 But where it’s good, it is VERY good, and that’s really what we wanted to talk about.

 To set the scene, he’s a well-known advertising guru, being Vice Chairman of the advertising agency, Ogilvy.
-And if we remember, rightly, he set up and lead the behavioural science and psychology arm of that business.
+And if we remember rightly, he set up and lead the behavioural science arm of that business.